KyuuKiya/kyuukiya.github.io/_pages/about.md

 日本語の履歴と業績は[Researchmap](https://researchmap.jp/jiye-qiu)にご参照してください。

 # News
+- *2024.09*: Made a poster presentation in <a href="https://www.jkmp2024.com">The 10th Japan-Korea Joint Meeting on Medical Physics</a>.
 - **<em>2024.06</em>: Selected as a sponsored PhD student of <a href="https://www.jst.go.jp/jisedai/spring/en/index.html">JST SPRING</a>.**
 - *2024.03*: Selected as a candidate of <a href="https://www.osaka-u.ac.jp/en/education/HonorsProgram">Honors Program for Graduate Schools in Science, Engineering and Informatics</a>.
 - *2024.01*: Made a oral presentation in <a href="https://www-conf.kek.jp/rdetconf/index.html">38th Workshop on Radiation Detectors and Their Uses</a>.